 - Academy of Medical Royal Colleges.
 A code of practice for the diagnosis and confirmation of death.
 Academy of Royal Colleges; 2008. - 2.
-EWCA Civ 1092 - 3.
-Form for the Diagnosis of Death using Neurological Criteria (full guidance version). - 4.
+Gardiner D, Manara A. Form for the Diagnosis of Death using Neurological Criteria (full guidance version). - 3.
 Diagnosing death using neurological criteria.
-ODT Clinical 2018. - 5.
-Pitfalls in the Diagnosis of Death Using Neurological Criteria.
-2020. - 6.
-The use of Cerebral CT Angiography as an Ancillary Investigation to support a clinical Diagnosis of Death using Neurological Criteria: a consensus guideline - 7.
-Diagnosis of death using neurological criteria in adult patients on extracorporeal membrane oxygenation: development of UK guidance.
-2019.
+ODT Clinical 2018. - 4.
+Thomas I, Manara A. Pitfalls in the Diagnosis of Death Using Neurological Criteria.
+BJA Ed.
+Vol 20:1.
+Jan 2020. - 5.
+Meadows CIS, Toolan M, Slack A et al. Diagnosis of death using neurological criteria in adult patients on extracorporeal membrane oxygenation: development of UK guidance.
+J Intensive Care Soc 2019. - When uncertainty exists around the presence of confounding factors or ability to undertake the clinical tests the process should be paused, expert advice gained, and consideration given to the use of ancillary investigations.